 For every student at Madeira, our 376-acre campus in McLean, Virginia is a home away from home.
 That is especially true for the students who board here.

 Some are the same as being a day student.
 You receive an excellent education from teachers who are experts in their fields.
 You get to participate in an award-winning Co-Curriculum Program that includes experiences such as a yearlong internship on Capitol Hill.
 You get to meet 320 other girls from across the country and around the globe.

-You get to live in a cozy room (usually with a roommate) in a red brick dorm right in the center of a wooded campus that overlooks the Potomac River.
+You get to live in a cozy room (usually with a roommate) in a red brick dorm on a wooded campus that overlooks the Potomac River.
 You get the independence of living away from your parents and family while you make a sister of your roommate and adopt a family of 25 girls (your dorm mates) and dorm faculty (teachers who live on campus and are affiliated with a dorm).
 You get to study and practice late without having to commute home.
 (In fact, some local students choose to board rather than spend time commuting.)

 When you live on campus, you get to immerse yourself in activities and friendships more deeply than you otherwise could.
 You make friends who stay with you for life.

 You also learn to relate to teachers more casually than you do in the classroom.
 Nearly 40 adults live in faculty housing on campus.
 In addition to being affiliated with one of the dorms, they often invite groups of students over for meals and other gatherings.
 The fact that so many teachers live with their spouses and children on campus lends Madeira a family feel.